RedisTimeSeries/RedisTimeSeries/docs/commands/ts.mrevrange.md

 <details open>
 <summary><code>GROUPBY label REDUCE reducer</code> (since RedisTimeSeries v1.6)</summary>

-aggregates results across different time series, grouped by the provided label name.
+splits time series into groups, each group contains time series that share the same value for the provided label name, then aggregates results in each group.

-When combined with `AGGREGATION` the groupby/reduce is applied post aggregation stage.
+When combined with `AGGREGATION` the `GROUPBY`/`REDUCE` is applied post aggregation stage.

-  - `label` is label name to group a series by.
-A new series for each value is produced.
+  - `label` is label name.
+A group is created for all time series that share the same value for this label.

-  - `reducer` is reducer type used to aggregate series that share the same label value.
+  - `reducer` is an aggregation type used to aggregate the results in each group.

     | `reducer` | Description                         |
     | --------- | ----------------------------------- |